hritik1228/hritik1228/README.md

 ## I'm a Computer Science Engineer, Developer, and Learner from India🤝!!

-- 🔭 I’m Looking for a full-time opportunity
+- 🔭 I’m consistently learning new tools and enhancing my coding skills
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning JavaScript
 - 🥅 2021 Goals: Contribute to Open Source projects, increase my learning horizon and Connections
 - ⚡ Fun fact: I love to listen music and learn new things